button/button-android/README.md

 ```
 dependencies {
-    // Add the Button SDK to your app,
+    // Add the Button SDK dependency to the list of dependencies,
     // you can see the latest version in the badge above
     // Replace + with this number, e.g. 1.0.0
     compile 'com.usebutton:android-sdk:+'